My Chamber

 Tour benefits Osterville Village Library

 Tucked behind a tall bamboo fence on prestigious Wianno Avenue, this professionally designed garden is a hidden sanctuary where artistry and nature intertwine.
 Meandering paths of Goshen stone guide visitors through sweeping hydrangeas in shades of blue, pink, and white, past a rustic wooden arbor, and into a vibrant pollinator haven alive with butterflies, bees, and hummingbirds.
 Rare and unusual plants bloom alongside familiar favorites, creating a layered tapestry of color and texture.
-At its heart, a hand-laid Goshen stone firepit invites intimate gatherings beneath the stars, making this lush, immersive landscape a true retreat for the senses.
-Pollinator Garden with lots of hydrangeas.
-Open for tours: July 11 & July 12.
+At its heart, a hand-laid Goshen stone firepit invites intimate gatherings beneath the stars, making this lush, immersive landscape a true retreat for the senses. * Lots of hydrangeas *Pollinator Garden.
+Open for tours: July 10 & 11.

 Tour benefits Osterville Village Library